John M. Newman

-John M. Newman is an American author and retired major in the United States Army.
+John Michael Newman Jr. (born December 20, 1950, Dayton, Ohio) is an American author and retired major in the United States Army.
 Newman was on the faculty at the University of Maryland from 1995 to 2012, and has been a Political Science professor at James Madison University in Harrisonburg, Virginia since January 2013.

 Career

 Newman served in the Armed Forces in Thailand, the Philippines, Japan, and China.
 He served as an attaché in China.
 He served as executive assistant to the director of the National Security Agency (NSA).
 He was a faculty member of the University of Maryland, Honors College (1992-2012), and is currently Adjunct Professor of Political Science at James Madison University, where he teaches courses in International Terrorism, Counterterrosm, and America in the 60s.

 Newman was a consultant for Oliver Stone's film JFK.
 He was one of the experts called upon to testify before the JFK Assassination Records Review Board.
 He has been a critic of the 9/11 Commission Report.